The Orlow Firm

 Rights of Workers Under New York Construction Safety Laws

-• Right to a Safe Work Environment – Under New York law, construction workers have the right to a workplace that adheres to safety standards designed to prevent accidents and injuries.
-This includes the implementation of proper safety protocols, the provision of necessary protective equipment, and the maintenance of equipment and machinery to ensure they are in safe working order.
+• Right to a Safe Work Environment: Under New York Labor Law § 200, workers have the right to a job site that is maintained in a reasonably safe condition.
+This includes proper implementation of safety procedures, access to protective equipment, and ensuring that tools and machinery are in safe, working order.

 Steps to Take if Injured Due to Employer Negligence